 (5) Nothing in this section limits the ability of the Commissioner to perform a function through an officer or agent.

-61. Judicial notice
+61. Judicial notice of Commissioner’s signature etc.

 All courts, judges and persons acting judicially must take judicial notice of —